About Dolls and the Dollmaker

 packaged with her in a protective plastic box.

 "How long does it take to make each little doll?"
-It takes a long time, thirty six years of
+It takes a long time, thirty nine years of

 experience and hours of effort to create one Angel Child.
 I strive to make each one truly